stuporglue/dk_face_tag_review/README.md

 Q: I accidentally tagged 1000 faces as "John" which is probably wrong.
 Can this tool help me?
 A: If you ran Setup before tagging, then yes!
 If you just found this tool, then run Setup now and we'll be there for you next time.

+Q: Does it work with SQLite or MySQL Internal databases?
+A: Definatley not with SQLite.
+Probably not with MySQL Internal?
+It is untested.

+Q: Will this work on Mac or Windows?
+A: No, probably not.
+It reads most of the database info from ~/.config/digikamrc which isn't where Mac and Windows store the config file

+Q: What does the future hold?
+A: No one knows.
+Maybe a digiKam plugin could be fun?